 “Wreck-It Ralph” is Disney’s first video game movie – filled with game-jumping, crossover zaniness – so naturally this film is a fan favorite of many gamers.
 I’m not a gamer, so I didn’t catch all of the winks and the references that are in this movie, but I am tickled pink that Pacman (freaking Pacman) is now an official character in the Disney canon.
 “Wreck-It Ralph” has a lot of fun with it’s status as a video game movie beyond tongue-in-cheek references, commenting as well on how much video games have changed and how far they’ve come since their humble beginnings.
 One of my favorite scenes in the movie is when the war game, “Hero’s Duty”, proves to be intense for old Ralphie (a character from the 80’s) and he dissolves into a sobbing mess about how violent and scary video games have become, before he punks out entirely and costs the player their game.
 Good times.
 All the characters in “Wreck-It Ralph” live inside an arcade, and their games are connected by a power cord (giant-sized from their perspective), which leads to a lot of fun world-building and game-hopping (partly because of how the physics of video game logic translate to other games).
 The movie especially comes alive when Ralph gets to Vanellope’s racing game, “Sugar Rush”, and the movie indulges in all sorts of sight gags and candy puns.
 Make no mistake though, there is purpose to all this fanwankery beyond simple fun.
 “Wreck-It Ralph” is a movie loaded with foreshadowing.
 Every bit of exposition, every character beat, and many of the throw-away gags become a Chekov’s gun at some point and build towards the climax.
 Ralph’s desire to be a hero, Turbo’s backstory, Vanellope’s claim that racing is in her code, Vanellope’s glitching, video game characters dying outside their games, Cybugs becoming what they consume, Vanellope’s secret bonus level, even Ralph’s vendetta against chocolate.
 “Wreck-It Ralph” is a very dense and tightly plotted movie, and that’s just the way I like my films.

 Each era of the Disney canon seems to have a different objective or theme bonding the films.
 The golden and silver eras wanted to explore the medium of animation and test the boundaries of what it was capable of through fairy tales.
 The dark age focused a lot on humor and having likable ensemble casts.
 The renaissance era also wanted to test the limits of animation, by elevating a crowd-pleasing, romantic and adventurous Broadway formula.
-The post-renaissance era focused a lot on developing relationships between protagonists, especially the platonic kind in films like “The Emperor’s New Groove”, “Lilo And Stitch“, “Treasure Planet”, and “Brother Bear“.
+The post-renaissance era focused a lot on developing relationships between unlikely protagonists, especially the platonic kind in films like “The Emperor’s New Groove”, “Lilo And Stitch“, “Treasure Planet”, and “Brother Bear“.
 The revival era seems to be about tackling real world problems in a fantastical setting.
 “Tangled” had emotional abuse, “Frozen” had mental health issues and childhood trauma, “Zootopia” had prejudice and discrimination, and “Wreck It Ralph” has bullying and ostracization.
 I’ve noticed the movies from the 2010’s can cut even deeper than usual, because at least one of them will remind of you something you’ve dealt with or your friends have dealt with at some point.
 “Wreck-It Ralph” makes it clear bullying and mistreatment is something that can happen to anyone – regardless of size, shape or gender – and the way the characters treat Ralph and Vanellope is really very awful.
 I also have to give “Wreck-It Ralph” credit for not shying away from pain like some other movies might do.
 There are some scenes in this movie that are legitimately hard to watch because of how raw and ugly they are, like the scene where Ralph betrays Vanellope’s trust or the scene where Ralph realizes he may have signed Vanellope’s death sentence.
 If I do have one complaint, it’s that the copious amounts of lowbrow humor gets annoying pretty quickly, and Vanellope seems to get the most of it.

 The film’s protagonist, the titular Wreck-It Ralph, has not been dealt the best hand in life.
 Ralph and the other inhabitants of his game are essentially actors playing a part; each of them has their own role to play in keeping their game up and running, because if they ever stop the game shuts down and they all lose their homes.
 That’s kind of a bleak premise to start with – years of monotony and stagnation.
 Someone has to be the bad guy / the heel, and despite being a good-natured guy, that’s Ralph’s position.
 It’s a pretty thankless job and the other Nicelanders resent him for it, giving him the cold shoulder for decades, especially Gene.
 What Ralph wants more than anything in this movie is to belong and to receive some recognition for his part in the game.
 Which isn’t to say that Ralph is a purely innocent little woobie.
 He can be gruff, hotheaded, destructive and selfish.
 After accepting a challenge from Gene, Ralph winds up game-hopping, risking his own life and thoughtlessly endangering several other games for a medal he hasn’t earned in a misguided attempt at being a ‘hero’ – trying to change his nature.
 Something Ralph has in common with the glitch Vanellope is that they’re both troubled outcasts who want so badly to get ahead in life that they wind up selfishly screwing people over (something they actually initially bond over), though the fact that they both learn and grow from this is what separates them from the villain Turbo, who only ever cares about his pride, greed and his vanity.